fzqneo/smartssd-image/README.md

 make fuse-up    # will call `make brd-up`

 # tear down
+make fuse-down  # only unmount the FUSE; ram disk persists
+# or:
-make fuse-down  # only unmount the FUSE make brd-down   # this tears down the ram disk too
+make fuse-down brd-down   # this tears down the ram disk too
 ```